Georgia Medicaid Long Term Care Programs, Benefits & Eligibility Requirements

 Summary

-Medicaid is a joint federal and state program, so its rules, coverage plans and even its name all vary by state.
-This article focuses on Georgia Medicaid Long Term Care for seniors.
-This is different from regular Medicaid, which is for low-income people of all ages.
-In Georgia, Medicaid is administered by the state’s Department of Community Health.
-Medicaid will help pay for long term care for Georgia residents in a nursing home, in their home and in an assisted living personal care home through one of three programs – Nursing Home / Institutional Medicaid, Home and Community Based Service (HCBS) Waivers or Aged Blind and Disabled (ABD) Medicaid.
+Medicaid’s rules, benefits and name can all vary by state.
+This article focuses on Georgia Medicaid Long Term Care for seniors, which is administered by the state’s Department of Community Health and will pay for care in a nursing home, a beneficiary’s home and other settings through one of three programs – Nursing Home Medicaid, HCBS Waivers or ABD Medicaid.
+These programs are different from regular Medicaid, which is for financially limited people of all ages.

 Georgia Medicaid Long Term Care Programs